-For example, the coffee shop that gives out a free coffee after nine coffees have been purchased is on a fixed-ratio schedule.
-The customer knows that after that ninth coffee, they will get one for free.
+For example, the coffee shop that gives out a free coffee after purchasing nine coffees is on a fixed-ratio schedule.
+The customer knows they will get one for free after that ninth coffee.

 This is one of the most effective schedules to use.
-While the person performing the behavior may not jump back into the behavior immediately after the reinforcement is distributed, they will pick things back up once they know they are getting closer to getting their “prize.”
-You are more likely to stop by the coffee shop in the morning if you know you only have two coffees to go before your free one, right?
+While the person performing the behavior may not return to the behavior immediately after the reinforcement is distributed, they will pick things back up once they know they are getting closer to getting their “prize.”
+You are more likely to stop by the coffee shop in the morning if you know you only have two coffees before your free one, right?

 But what if you didn’t know how many coffees you needed to buy before you qualified for a free one?
 This is a variable-ratio schedule.
-The reinforcement is distributed immediately after the behavior is performed a certain number of times, but those times vary.
-Let’s say you give your dog a treat after they “sit” on command five times.
+The reinforcement is distributed immediately after the behavior is performed several times, but those times vary.
+Let’s say you treat your dog five times after they “sit” on command.
 Then, you don’t give them another treat until they “sit” on command ten times.
 After that, you don’t give them another treat until they “sit” on command three times.
 While this may seem chaotic, it’s actually a very effective form of positive reinforcement.

-Can you think of the most well-known, even addictive example of a variable-ratio schedule?
+Can you think of the most well-known, addictive example of a variable-ratio schedule?
 Here’s a hint: you’ll hit the jackpot if you get the right answer.
 That’s right!
 Slot machines are one of the best examples of this positive reinforcement schedule.
-You can’t guarantee when you’ll win the jackpot, but you know if you sit down long enough and keep playing, you eventually will.
+You can’t guarantee when you'll win the jackpot, but if you sit down long enough and keep playing, you eventually will.
 This is why casinos bring in so much money.
-People are willing to give up a lot of time and cash in order to get that positive reinforcement.
+People are willing to give up much time and cash for positive reinforcement.

-Schedules may also be determined by time, rather than the occurrence of the behavior.
+Schedules may also be determined by time rather than the occurrence of the behavior.
 This is called a “fixed-interval” schedule.
 There are two ways to look at this.
 One is by examining how paychecks are distributed.
-People get paychecks for a job once a month or once every two weeks.
-If the person worked during that time, they receive their paycheck.
+People get paychecks for a job once a month or every two weeks.
+If the person worked during that time, they received their paycheck.
 This is certainly a motivating reason to show up to work!

-But experiments with animals may not involve paychecks or week-long periods between reinforcements.
+However, experiments with animals may not involve paychecks or week-long periods between reinforcements.
 Instead, an animal in a lab may receive a treat every 10 minutes if they press on a lever.
 Every 10 minutes, that treat will be distributed, but only if the behavior is performed.
-At some point, during that time, the animal will find the motivation to press on the lever.
+During that time, the animal will find the motivation to press the lever.

-There are some drawbacks with this reinforcement schedule.
-The animal may only be encouraged to perform the behavior at the nine-minute mark, rather than immediately after receiving their reinforcement.
-If you told your child that they could play video games on Sunday as long as they did their chores, the child may only be motivated to speed through the chores on Saturday night.
+There are some drawbacks to this reinforcement schedule.
+The animal may only be encouraged to perform the behavior at the nine-minute mark rather than immediately after receiving their reinforcement.
+If you told your child that they could play video games on Sunday as long as they did their chores, they may only be motivated to speed through the chores on Saturday night.
 Still, the behavior gets done.

 The last reinforcement schedule is a variable-interval schedule.
-This is similar to the fixed-interval schedule, although the amount of time that has gone by will vary every time.
-One week, you may tell your child that they can play video games on Sunday only if their room is clean.
+This is similar to the fixed-interval schedule, although the amount of time that has passed will vary.
+One week, you may tell your child they can play video games on Sunday only if their room is clean.
 Next week, that day might be Thursday.
 Next, it will be Wednesday.
 The person (or animal) performing the behavior does not know when the reinforcement is coming.
 Although they may not perform the behavior every day immediately, they will eventually develop a habit of performing that behavior.

 Another example of a variable-interval schedule is a “surprise” evaluation from a manager at work.
-If you have the right uniform or offer excellent service on the day that the manager evaluates you, you get a free gift card.
+You get a free gift card if you have the right uniform or offer excellent service when the manager evaluates you.
 This schedule keeps people “on their toes.”